djha-skin/nrdl/README.md

     formatting and navigation.
 This is especially helpful when documeents become large.
-  - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword representation in Lisps and others
+  - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword/symbol representation in Lisps and others

 ### Disadvantages

+  - Superset of JSON
     - Being a superset of JSON, many of the same disadvantages carry over
     - If a NRDL document is slurped in, it cannot be printed out again and still have it be the same as it was before.
 This is because order of the keys in various often lost in the parsing process, as are comments.
+    - Care must be taken when desigining APIs because order is not guaranteed in objects.
     - Infinity and NaN are not defined.

 ## Overview

-NRDL is (mostly) a superset of JSON  (but duplicate keys are not allowed).
+NRDL is a superset of JSON.

 There are specific additions to JSON that NRDL makes that are worth pointing out.